Worm (web serial): Powers

 Individuals who possess powers in Worm are referred to formally as "parahumans" and informally as "capes", a term referencing the general habit of parahumans to establish an alter ego and go out in costume (with or without literal "capes").

 In order to acquire a power in Worm, one must suffer a trigger event: a moment of severe physical or psychological trauma.
 The properties of the power are influenced by the nature of the threat the individual faces and the individual's thought process at the time.
 Some parahumans, when placed under extreme stress reminiscent or beyond that of their initial trigger event may trigger a second time, expanding and refining their powers to increase their odds of survival.

 In rare cases, multiple individuals may suffer a simultaneous trigger event known as a "cluster trigger".
 Cluster triggers often cause complicated and intense interpersonal relationships within the cluster, often referred to as the Kiss/Kill dynamic.

 Individuals who have spent multiple years around capes will, on occasion, trigger with a similar power.
 These individuals are generally referred to as "second generation capes" as many are children of previous parahumans, although powers are not, strictly speaking, heritable.
 The mechanics behind how powers work is gradually explained throughout the story.

 Alternatively, powers can be acquired through Cauldron, a shadowy and secretive group which has discovered a method to artificially induce powers.
 This process carries a significant risk of deformation or mutilation, with the strength or safety of powers acquired varying greatly.
 Individuals whose Cauldron-acquired powers result in noticeable or grotesque mutation are referred to as "Case-53s" or "monster capes".

 Powers in Worm obey several arbitrary constraints.
 All powers can be used aggressively, regardless of manifestation.
 Thus, healers are incredibly rare and often as a byproduct of another power, or have other abilities suited towards combat.
 Another limitation is the "Manton effect": a parahuman's abilities very rarely affect both organic and inorganic material, and parahumans are instinctively protected from their own power – i.e., a power may affect the landscape, but not the people within it, or vice versa.
+There are instances within the setting of parahumans who have been able to bypass this effect, although the circumstances which enable this are typically difficult or dangerous to replicate, depend heavily on the individual in question and tend to suffer debilitating psychological and physiological effects.